mozilla/application-services/docs/howtos/adding-a-new-component.md

 The script will:
 1. Build the XCFramework (combines all rust binaries for SPM)
-2. Generate UniFFi bindings (artifacts can be found in `megazords/ios-rust/sources/MozillaRustComponentsWrapper/Generated/`)
+2. Generate UniFFi bindings (generated files will be found in `megazords/ios-rust/sources/MozillaRustComponentsWrapper/Generated/`)
 3. Generate Glean metrics
 4. Run any tests found in the test dir mentioned above

-TODO: Update this section??

-To ensure distribution of this code, edit `taskcluster/scripts/build-and-test-swift.py`:

-- Add your component's directory path to `SOURCE_TO_COPY`
-- Optionally, add the path to `FOCUS_SOURCE_TO_COPY` if your component targets Firefox Focus.

-Make sure that this code gets distributed.
-Edit `taskcluster/scripts/build-and-test-swift.py` and:

-- Add the path to the directory containing any hand-written swift code to `SOURCE_TO_COPY`
-- Optionally also to `FOCUS_SOURCE_TO_COPY` if your component is also targeting Firefox Focus

-### Distribute your component with `rust-components-swift`
+### Distribution of the component
-The Swift source code and generated UniFFI bindings are distributed to consumers (eg: Firefox iOS) through [`rust-components-swift`](https://github.com/mozilla/rust-components-swift).

-Your component should now automatically get included in the next `rust-component-swift` nightly release.
+The UniFFi files will be generated & packaged via `taskcluster/scripts/build-and-test-swift.py`.

+Consumers (eg: Firefox iOS) pull the latest artifacts via a nightly [Gitub action](https://github.com/mozilla-mobile/firefox-ios/actions/workflows/update-appservices-nightly.yml).
+Once your changes are pulled via a nightly release you'll be able to use your new APIs!

+> Note: If you don't want to wait for a nightly, once the CI finishes your build -- you can request the action run in firefox-ios to get it sooner

+> Note pt2: If you want to locally test against firefox-ios, follow [this guide](https://github.com/mozilla/application-services/blob/main/docs/howtos/locally-published-components-in-firefox-ios.md)